 Rafael Nadal, 24, from Manacor, Mallorca, Spain, is one of the most impressive tennis players around.
 A former number one, Nadal, is by far the best clay court player ever to play the sport.
 He has one four straight titles at Roland Garros until his devastating defeat to Robin Soderling.
 Fortunately, he was able to redeem himself today as he faced off against Soderling winning a fifth 2010 French Open title.
 Want to know more about Rafael Nadal?
 Listed here are some fun and interesting facts to help you get to know him better.
+If you are a fan of him, or tennis in general, you could try your luck and play some fun sports betting games via UFABET and try to win lots of money.

 Fun and Interesting Facts About Rafael Nadal